Do not love the world or anything in the world. If anyone loves the world, love for the Father is not in them~ 1st John 2:15 NIV

 We love the world when we make our entertainment choices an idol we refuse to let go of-

 There was a time in the recent past when most Christians shunned secular entertainment out of fear that it would adversely affect their behavior and attitudes.
 They feared worldly entertainment would make them too much like “the world”.
 For the most part, Christians have lost that fear and now the people in the church look more like the people in the world than at any other time in church history.
 We need to start being real with ourselves about what we’re watching and how it affects our ability to think and reason in a Christian way.
-If we wouldn’t watch it with Jesus in the room, it won’t make us any more spiritual or bring us any closer to Jesus.
+If we wouldn’t watch a show or movie with Jesus in the room, it won’t make us any more spiritual or bring us any closer to Jesus and it probably needs to go.